CRM Built as Infrastructure, Not a Contact List

 Can this integrate with my existing tools?

 Yes.
 CRM infrastructure is designed to connect with your website, booking system, social media, and analytics.
-The goal is one unified view of your customer journey — no siloed data.
+The goal is one unified view of your customer journey.
+No siloed data.

 • Integrations with major business tools